rposudnevskiy/RBDSR/README.md

 # RBDSR - XenServer Storage Manager plugin for CEPH
 This plugin adds support of Ceph block devices into XenServer.
 It supports creation of VDI as RBD device in Ceph pool.
 It uses Ceph snapshots and clones to handle VDI snapshots.
-It also supports Xapi Storage Migration (XSM).
+It also supports Xapi Storage Migration (XSM) and XenServer High Availability (HA).

 You can change the following device configs using device-config args when creating PBDs on each hosts:
 - cephx-id: the cephx user id to be used.
 Default is admin for the client.admin user.